nullobject/joshbassett/source/2013/hello-haskell-goodbye-scala.html.md

 For one Scala is not a [purely functional](http://en.wikipedia.org/wiki/Purely_functional) language, which in my view makes it a poor choice for learning functional programming.
 I'm not saying that it's a bad language to learn, in fact I think there's quite a lot to like about it.
 What I'm saying is that because functional programming in Scala is only a convention (i.e. it's not enforced by the language) you don't learn functional programming as quickly as you would with a purely functional language.

-Because you aren't forced to do things the "functional way" it means that if you get stuck solving a problem then you're likely to fall back on old habits to get the job done.
+Because you aren't forced to do things the 'functional way' it means that if you get stuck solving a problem then you're likely to fall back on old habits to get the job done.
 Scala's flexibility allows you to come at a problem from multiple angles (i.e. imperative and functional), this seems like a good thing™.
 The problem is that you cheated and didn't learn anything.

 ## Scalaz